gdlc/STAT_COMP/power.md

 **Definitions**:

-The expected value of these proportions gives the Type-I error rate, false discovery rate and power of our experiment/test.
+The expected value of these proportions gives the Type-I error rate, false discovery rate and power of our experiment/test, resepectively:
-More precisely

    - Type-I error rate: P(reject|H0 holds)=E[N2/(N1+N2)]
    - Power:  P(Reject|Ha)=E[N4/(N3+N4)]
    - False discovery rate (FDR): E[N2/(N2+N4)]

+In simple cases (e.g., comparison of two means) power and Type-I error rate can be computed anlythically.
+However, for more involved tests, anlythical derivations are not always available.
+In these cases we can estimate the above quantities using Monte Carlo simulations.
+The underlying idea is to replicate the process of (conceptual) repeated sampling from the population for a verylarge number of times so that the empirical proportions provide a good approximation to the underlying probabilities (or expected rates).
+The example below illustrates how to estimate power, FDR and type-I error rate for a simpe linear regression model.

 #### Estimating Type-I error rate, False Discover Rate and Power using Monte Carlo Simulations

 The following example shows how to estimate type-I error rate, power and FDR for a single test.